The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 To calculate your overall/predicted GPA

-In the first section (Prior Credits and GPA), enter the total number of credits you have completed and the most recent GPA you know (or an estimate).
-Follow the steps listed below for the current semester if to see your new predicted GPA.
+In the first section (Prior Credits and GPA), enter the most recent GPA you know (or an estimate) and the total number of credits you have completed.
+Follow the steps listed below for the current semester to see your new predicted GPA.
 Your cumulative credits and GPA will be listed in the third section.

 To calculate your current semester GPA

 You may fill out this section with or without filling out section one.
 In the second section, (Current Credits and GPA), enter the number of credits each class was worth (1-4) then enter the letter grade you think you will receive or the grade you have received.
 Do this for each of your classes.
-Click the Calculate GPA button in the bottom row.
-Your semester credits and GPA will be calculated in the bottom row.
+Your semester credits and GPA will be calculated in the third section.

 Your GPA is calculated by dividing the total grade points by the total credits.